 If you’re confident your office will always remain an office, and you’ve got a small outside area, or just want bare-essentials office space, have a look at our Mini and Prima range.

-A 1.8m x 2.4m mini office is the most popular size, and will happily accommodate a simple office set-up of a single desk, chair and shelves.
+A 1.8m x 2.4m Prima Mini Office is the most popular size, and will happily accommodate a simple office set-up of a single desk, chair and shelves.
 Stylish and modern, these offices are ideal for small gardens.

 A new garden building is a big investment.
 And it’s certainly worth spending time and money on ensuring it will last.
 It makes sense for a quality building like this to have a role beyond its day job as an office.

 Maybe you’re thinking you’d like your new office building to double-hat as a games room.
-You could do a lot worse than our Kubus log cabin.
+You could do a lot worse than our Log Cabin Studio.
 At 3m x 2.5m, this will make a very comfortable office now, and a decent size games room down the line.

-Or how about a stunning 5.5m x 3m Salcombe.
-This premium log cabin, with a combined storage area, is a flexible space, with potential for internal partitioning.
+Or how about a stunning 5.5m x 3m Log Cabin Duo.
+This premium log cabin, with a combined storage area, is a flexible space, with the potential for internal partitioning.
 Its versatility allows you to create a multi-use space where you can work while the kids are gaming (or even vice-versa!).

 If you’d like to maximise the potential of your new office, why not create a space you could use as a gym, now or in the future?

 You’ll need flooring that will take the weight of your equipment.
-Like all our buildings, the Tewkesbury comes with heavy-duty floor joists.
-At 5m x 4.5m, it’s fully customisable – so we could change the lay-out or size to create a two-room office-gym combined space, with an internal partition wall.
+Like all our buildings, this 5m x 4.5m flat roof Log Cabin come with heavy-duty floor joists.
+It’s fully customisable – so we could change the layout or size to create a two-room office gym combined space, with an internal partition wall.

-With that short a journey from desk to workout, you’ll soon be the envy of the neighbourhood!
+With that short journey from desk to workout, you’ll soon be the envy of the neighbourhood!

 With property prices still on the rise in most areas, capitalising on the assets you’ve got at your disposal, like your garden, is an economical way to meet your need for more space.
 And a lot less upheaval than moving house.

-With a traditional pitch roof and integral canopy for shelter and architectural interest, the Brooklyn log cabin makes a beautiful and spacious home office, with plenty of scope for additional accommodation.
-Its internal dimensions are 3.5m x 6m, with a roof height of 3.1m.
+With a traditional pitch roof and integrated canopy for shelter and architectural interest, the Log Cabin Canopy makes a beautiful and spacious home office, with plenty of scope for additional accommodation.

 Any building within 1 metre of the boundary and bigger than 15 square metres or higher than 2.5m is likely to require planning or building control application.
 And if you’re thinking about using the space for frequent overnight accommodation, beware: planning constraints may apply.